carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 Some of the questions to consider when choosing a model are:

 * How much data is there to train with?
-* Does the data contain aboue the same number of each class?
+* Does the data contain about the same number of each class?
 * How many features does the dataset have?
 Are all of the features relevant, or might some of them not be related to the data's class?
 * What types are the features (numeric, categorical, image, text)?
 * What might the decision boundary look like?
 Is the data likely linearly separable?